mistodon/jambrush/DEV.md

 Next
 ===

+- [ ] Fix gamma curve.
+Looks right on OpenGL and wrong on Metal.
 - OpenGL depth:
     - Set up depth differently when opengl feature is enabled
         - Different depth atlas format (Uint), different shader, etc.
     - Make UX better for drawing sprites with depth
 - [ ] Take pos/cursor out of *Args struct (Why?
 I forget...
 Because it's always required?)
 - [ ] Find a non-working pixel font and see if we can fix it by clamping each glyph's position
 - [ ] Fix clipping rect when shrinking window below half size on Metal